 These have become my absolute favorite!
 They are so beneficial for the body.
 And who doesn’t enjoy a relaxing bath anyways?
 But the detoxing properties of the Epsom salt and baking soda combined with the moisturizing properties of coconut oil are amazing.
 Mix that with a few drops of your favorite essential oils and you have a bath of pure heavenly relaxation and healthy benefits.
 Your body will thank you if you add this to your weekly routine.

-I mix 1 cup of Epsom salt, 1 cup of Baking Soda, 1/4 cup of Coconut oil, and 5 drops of each essential oil I want to use.
+I mix 1 cup of Epsom salt, 1 cup of Baking Soda, 1 TBSP of Coconut oil with 3-5 drops of each essential oil I want to use in it.
 I soak in the bath for 20-30 minutes once a week.
 It was a bit difficult at first to get the kids to give me some time alone, but thanks to their wonderful ps4, they get some electronic time and I get some peace and relaxation.
 Sometimes, if my mornings are extra sluggish I will draw a bath and use some lemon and ginger EOs and take a quick